-Derby fan Ed Wood breaks the world record time for visiting every English league ground
+Derby fan Ed Wood breaks world record time for visiting every league ground

 The best ground

-"As a Derby fan I am inclined to say visiting the iPro Stadium on the night of our 3-0 win over Nottingham Forest was one of the best nights," he said.
+"As a Derby fan, I am inclined to say visiting Pride Park on the night of our 3-0 win over Nottingham Forest was one of the best nights," he said.

 "I love a quirky ground and Newport's Rodney Parade is definitely that.
 They let me sell programmes and put on the mascot's outfit - something I instantly regretted."